-The programme starts in October 2014 and runs for 12 months.
-You will complete a total of five taught modules and a Major Project (dissertation) as follows:
+This innovative programme was established in October 2014.
+It is a 12 month long intensive degree course (24 months part time).
+During the course you will complete a total of five taught modules and a Major Project (original research dissertation) as follows:

 You can select from a list of Option Modules available to all students studying for a Masters degree at the Centre.
 The Option Modules build upon concepts and strategies examined in the Core Modules enabling you to pursue your theoretical and practical interests in more detail.
-The Major Project is a written project, which allows you to develop your ideas through further research in the field of either Local, International or Global Development.
+The Major Project is the culmination of your learning and where you establish your expertise in a specific area.
+It is a project that can be undertaken in field work, in an organisation or through online or desk-research.
+It allows you to develop your ideas through further research in the field of either local, international or global Development.

 You may take the course full-time over one year, or part-time over two years (UK students only).
-During the Autumn and Spring terms, part-time students will be expected to attend lectures and seminars at the University one day a week, and full time students two days a week.
+During the Autumn and Spring terms, part-time students will be expected to attend seminars at the University one day a week, and full time students two days a week.
+Howver, activities and group work span other days of the week.
 Each term is of 10 weeks duration.